olivermicke/marder/README.md

 ## General

-Marder is a language built for educational purposes only.
-Therefore, it's always in development and may change a lot over time.
-Currently, Marder is dynamically typed and its interpreter is written in TypeScript.
+Marder (ˈmaʁdɐ, engl. "marten") is a language built for educational purposes only.
+Marder is dynamically typed and its interpreter is written in TypeScript.
+In its current form, it is quite primitive.
+Literally.
+There are no arrays or objects.
+Just primitive data types.
+However, it supports recursion and even closures, so it's possible to write some simple programs such as calculating a Fibonacci sequence.
+Marder source code files require the `.mad` file extension.

 ## Examples